mryan5072/Game-Site/README.md

 [![Product Screenshot][product-screenshot]](https://example.com)

-Game Tracker is a web application that allows users to search, rate, and review video games.
-Built with **Next.js**, **Firebase Firestore**, and **MUI**, the app seamlessly integrates the **IGDB API** to retrieve detailed game information while offering a dynamic and interactive user experience.
+Game Tracker is a web application that allows users to search, review and track video games.
+Built in **Next.js**, the app seamlessly integrates the **IGDB API** to retrieve detailed game information while offering a dynamic and interactive user experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>